Metric Geometry Governs Optimal Control in Driven Stokes Flows: Magnetic Driving and Beyond

 The first aim of this Letter is to demonstrate that tuneable circulation \cite{mckee2024magnetohydrodynamic} around obstacles constitutes a new degree of freedom for particle control.
 To this end, we focus on flows in Hele-Shaw (HS) cells, an analogue system for studying flows in microfluidic devices and porous media.
-HS flow \cite{hele1898flow} exists between two closely-spaced parallel plates, and is fully-developed in a parabolic profile across the gap.
-The depth-averaged flow corresponds to a two-dimensional potential flow.
+HS flow \cite{hele1898flow} exists between two closely-spaced parallel plates\kyle{; notably, in pressure-driven flows, the flow exhibits a parabolic profile across the gap when the product of the Reynolds number and the cell aspect ratio is small.} The depth-averaged flow corresponds to a two-dimensional potential flow.
 A bubble or particle moves, to a first approximation, in proportion to the local flow velocity computed in its absence\cite{pozrikidis1994motion,schneider2011algorithm,booth2025motion}; we take this constant of proportionality to be unity in our analysis, without loss of generality.
-A major limitation of traditional HS flows \footnote{We consider Hele-Shaw cells with homogeneous electrical properties and cell thickness; cells with heterogeneous properties can support vortical flows\cite{mirzadeh2020vortices,boyko2021microscale,ajdari1995electro,ajdari2000pumping}.}–driven by pressure or electro-osmotic forces–is that they possess zero circulation, which severely restricts the class of realizable flow streamline patterns \cite{van1982album}.
-Recent theoretical\cite{mckee2024magnetohydrodynamic} and experimental\cite{mckee2025potential} work demonstrated how Lorentz forces may be leveraged to generate tuneable circulations in HS cells filled with a conducting fluid.
+A major limitation of traditional HS flows \footnote{We consider Hele-Shaw cells with homogeneous electrical properties and cell thickness; cells with heterogeneous properties can support vortical flows\cite{mirzadeh2020vortices,boyko2021microscale,ajdari1995electro,ajdari2000pumping}.}–driven by pressure or electro-osmotic forces–is that they possess zero circulation, which severely restricts the class of realizable flow streamline patterns \cite{van1982album}. \kyle{Such flows are circulation-free because they are driven by the gradient of physical single-valued functions (pressure and electrical potential).} Recent theoretical\cite{mckee2024magnetohydrodynamic} and experimental\cite{mckee2025potential} work demonstrated how Lorentz forces may be leveraged to generate tuneable circulations in HS cells filled with a conducting fluid.
 Herein, we demonstrate that these —or other \footnote{One interesting setting where potential flow with circulation emerges is in rapidly rotating flow satisfying quasi-geostrophic balance.
 Away from patches of relative vorticity, the flow is a potential flow with circulation; the circulation magnitude around each patch is prescribed by its net vorticity content \cite{pullin1992contour}.}— potential flows with circulation facilitate particle control, and that optimal control is governed by a metric induced on the fluid domain.